Job Announcement Description

-Allegheny County is the 2nd largest county in Pennsylvania, and home to 130 municipalities, including the City of Pittsburgh.
-The County owns and maintains 521 Bridges and 378 miles of Roads.
-It also provides maintenance of the grounds for nine (9) County parks consisting of over twelve (12) thousand acres of park land.
-The County maintains approximately three (3) million square feet of building space which includes 600,000 square feet of leased space in over 130 buildings throughout the County.
-The Public Works Department oversees the County’s Capital Projects Program for all roads, bridges, and facilities associated with the Public Works Department and Facilities Management.
+Allegheny County, with a population of approximately 1.3 million, is the second largest county in the State of Pennsylvania, and has had a Home Rule form of governance since 2000 legislation was enacted.
+The Department of Public Works (DPW) maintains 521 Bridges and 340 miles of Roads, and grounds for nine (9) County parks consisting of over twelve (12) thousand acres of park land owned by the County.
+Through the Department of Facilities Management, the County maintains approximately three (3) million square feet of building space including 600,000 square feet of leased space in over 130 buildings throughout the County.
+The Public Works Department manages the County’s Capital Projects Program for all County owned roads, bridges, and facilities.

 Under the supervision of the Deputy Director for engineering and construction, this position is responsible for supervising branch staff and managing, directing, and overseeing all work activities involved in the engineering, design and construction management work activities of the County’s facilities’ projects associated with new construction, major maintenance and renovation whether performed in-house or by consultants.
 The incumbent is also responsible for developing scopes of work, identifying project requirements, reviewing, correcting, and approving designs and plans submitted by consultants, and overseeing the construction process paying close attention to progress, schedule, and changes/problems that develop during construction.
 The Principal Architect & Manager of Buildings may perform design as required for in-house projects, but most work will be done by consultants with the architect overseeing the design process.

 - Supervises and directs branch personnel such as architects, engineers, and assistants in the development of architectural and engineering plans and specifications for County projects